dadrian/dadrian.io/content/blog/posts/security-engineering-roles.md

 company, in the same way that having domain-specific knowledge for whatever the domain is for any company.
 For example, it's beneficial for someone building tax software to understand how taxes work.
-However, much of the work of building a security product with be the same slog as any other enterprise product, and there's no reason to expect everyone working on, e.g., a SIEM, to be a security expert.
+However, much of the work of building a security product will be the same slog as any other enterprise product, and there's no reason to expect everyone working on, e.g., a SIEM, to be a security expert.
 There will often be security people in a security product somewhere, often on some combination of the product team, the research team, or a